Quantum spins and random loops on the complete graph: Proof of the Poisson--Dirichlet formula

 JEB and DU thank Vojkan Jak\v si\'c and the Centre de Recherches Math\'ematiques of Montreal for hosting them during the thematic semester ``Mathematical challenges in many-body physics and quantum information'', with support from the Simons Foundation through the Simons--CRM scholar-in-residence program.

 DU thanks Bruno Nachtergaele and Robert Seiringer for useful suggestions about extremal states decomposition in the quantum interchange model and other aspects.
 JEB thanks Bat\i{} \c{S}eng\"ul for discussions about symmetric polynomials.
+Finally, the authors are grateful to the referee for helpful comments.

 The research of JEB is supported by Vetenskapsr{\aa}det grant 2015-05195.